College of Arts and Sciences

 - Demonstrate a sense of professionalism through creative and intellectual independence.

-Film Studies Majors meet with advisors in the Department of Theatre and Film to:
+Film Studies Majors meet with Faculty Mentors in the Department of Theatre and Film to:

 - Select electives;